dd9jn/rfc4880bis/rfc4880bis.md

 --- abstract

-{ Work in progress to update the OpenPGP specification from RFC4880.
-  Editorial notes are enclosed in curly braces. }

-{ This draft is based on the Git head as pf rfc4880bis-10 before the great refactoring.
-That refactoring, dubbed crypto-refresh, basically started from scratch with lots of re-formatting and switching to a Gitlab based approach with merge requests mainly prepared in advance by one of the chairs.
-This was done despite that -10 was basically ready for last call after a long iterative process adding feature by feature with rough consent from the WG.

-  Due to the IETF submission system the draft was renamed but nevertheless is in apostolic succession of draft-ietf-openpgp-rfc4880bis-10 }

 This document specifies the message formats used in OpenPGP.
 OpenPGP provides encryption with public-key or symmetric cryptographic algorithms, digital signatures, compression and key management.